 “Now that we realize how deep it’s miles, we’re going to carry the unique gases [oxygen-helium mixture] with us next time to permit lengthy, deep dives,” provides Limbert.

-The divers plan to return in April once more subsequent 12 months.
-This is the exceptional time of yr to dive.
-Water levels are deficient, and visibility is higher than ordinary — even though only approximately one to two meters.
+The divers will return in April in the subsequent 12 months.
+This is an exceptional time of year to dive.
+Water levels are deficient, and visibility is higher than ordinary- even though it is only approximately one to two meters.

-“I suppose it’s superb that something as important as the world’s largest cave continues to be being explored and higher understood,” says Limbert.
+“I suppose it’s superb that something as important as the world’s largest cave continues to be explored and highly understood,” says Limbert.

-“No one had ever set foot interior Son Doong until 2009 … And this contemporary discovery shows there are nevertheless an awful lot of factors to find on the planet.
+“No one had ever set foot inside Son Doong until 2009 … And this contemporary discovery shows many factors to find on the planet.
 It’s honestly exciting.”

 One of the arena’s most precious natural wonders, Son Doong, was inadvertently discovered by Vietnam resident Ho Khanh in 1990.

 “While looking within the jungle, Khanh came throughout the opening.
-He felt a blast of wind and heard the push of a river inside… But after he left, he could not find it once more, as it’s surrounded by way of foliage,” says Limbert, who became part of the British Cave Research Association (BCRA) team that first set foot internal Son Doong.
+He felt a blast of wind and heard a river push inside… But after he left, he could not find it again, as it’s surrounded by way of foliage,” says Limbert, who became part of the British Cave Research Association (BCRA) team that first set foot inside Son Doong.

-“Khanh spent many, many years seeking to rediscover the mouth of this cave and, sooner or later, in 2009, he led us there.
+“Khanh spent many years seeking to rediscover the mouth of this cave, and, sooner or later, in 2009, he led us there.
 We found out proper away that it was most important.”

-Within the gigantic limestone cavern, there are various microclimates and numerous scenery, including two jungles, made possible via dolines — openings created by way of collapsed ceilings — where sunlight streams in.
+Within the gigantic limestone cavern are various microclimates and numerous scenery, including two jungles, made possible via dolines- openings created by collapsed ceilings- where sunlight streams in.

-“So some distance we’ve got most effective explored approximately 30% of Phong Nha-Ke Bang National Park, so there is plenty more to be determined,” says Limbert.
+“So some distance we’ve got most effectively explored approximately 30% of Phong Nha-Ke Bang National Park, so there is plenty more to be determined,” says Limbert.